-Risk Category Description APPETITE FOR RISK: Low (Risk Score 1-6) Quality & Safety of Services The provision of high-quality services is of the utmost importance to the Health board, and we have a cautious appetite to risks that impact adversely on quality of care.
+Risk Cat tegory Description APPETI TE FOR RISK: Low (Risk Score 1-6) Quality Safety o Services of The provision of high-quality services is of the utmost importance to the Health board, and we have a cautious appetite to risks that impact adversely on quality of care.
 We consider the safety of patients and staff to be paramount and core to our ability to operate and carry out the day-to- day activities of the organisation.
 We have a low appetite to risks that result in, or are the cause of, incidents of avoidable harm to our patients or staff.
-This means we are not open to risks that could result in poor quality care or clinical risk assessment, non-compliance with standards of clinical or professional practice, unintended outcomes or poor clinical interventions.
+061,3,20,1,1,0,1,0,1,0,1,0,1,1,0,10,1 This means we are not open to risks that could result in poor quality care or clinical risk assessment, non-compliance with standards of clinical or professional practice, unintended outcomes or poor clinical interventions.

-Risk Category Description We will not accept risks associated with unprofessional conduct, underperformance, bullying, or an individual's competence to perform roles or tasks safely and, nor any incidents or circumstances which may compromise the safety of any staff member or group. , 51 Regulation & We will not accept risks that could result in the organisation Compliance being non-compliant with UK law or healthcare legislation, or any of the applicable regulatory frameworks in which we operate.
-RISK: Moderate (Risk Score 8-10) Reputation & We will maintain high standards of conduct, ethics and Public professionalism at all times, espousing our Values and Confidence Behaviors Framework, and will not accept risks or circumstances that could damage the public's confidence in the organisation.
+Risk Category Description We will not accept risks associated with unprofessional conduct, underperformance, bullying, or an individual's competence to perform roles or tasks safely and, nor any incidents or circumstances which may compromise the safety of any staff member or group.
+Regulation & Compliance We will not accept risks that could result in the organisation being non-compliant with UK law or healthcare legislation, or any of the applicable regulatory frameworks in which we operate.
+APPETITE FOR RISK: Moderate (Risk Score 8-10) Reputation & Public Confidence We will maintain high standards of conduct, ethics and professionalism at all times, espousing our Values and Behaviors Framework, and will not accept risks or circumstances that could damage the public's confidence in the organisation.
 Our reputation for integrity and competence should not be compromised with the people of Powys, Partners, Stakeholders and Welsh Government.
-We have a moderate appetite for risks that may impact on the reputation of the health board when these arise as a result of the health board taking opportunities to improve the quality and safety of services, within the constraints of the regulatory environment.
-F inence We have been entwisted with public finds and much version Finance We have been entrusted with public funds and must remain financially viable.
+We have a moderate appetite for risks that may impact on th reputation of the health board when these arise as a result of the health board taking opportunities to improve the quality and safety of services, within the constraints of the regulatory environment.
+Finance We have been entrusted with public funds and must remain financially viable.
 We will make the best use of our resources for patients and staff.
-Risks associated with investment or increased expenditure will only be considered when linked to supporting innovation and strategic change. supporting innovation and strategic change.
+Risks associated with investment or increased expenditure will only be considered when linked to supporting innovation and strategic change.
 We will not accept risks that leave us open to fraud or breaches of our Standing Financial Instructions.
-RISK: High (Risk Score 12-15) Innovation & We wish to maximise opportunities for developing and Strategic growing our services by encouraging entrepreneurial activity Change and by being creative and pro-active in seeking new initiatives, consistent with the strategic direction set out in the Integrated Medium-Term Plan, whilst respecting and abiding by our statutory obligations.
-We will consider risks accosisted with innovation research We will consider risks associated with innovation, research, and development to enable the integration of care, development of new models of care and improvements in clinical practice that could support the delivery of our person
+APPETITE FOR RISK: High (Risk Score 12-15) Innovation & Strategic Change We wish to maximise opportunities for developing and growing our services by encouraging entrepreneurial activity and by being creative and pro-active in seeking new initiatives, consistent with the strategic direction set out in th Integrated Medium-Term Plan, whilst respecting and abiding by our statutory obligations.
+2, 3, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2 We will consider risks associated with innovation, research, and development to enable the integration of care, development of new models of care and improvements in clinical practice that could support the delivery of our person × 127